boeprojects/pandemic_simulation/README.md

     - R (recovered/removed)
 The value of the variables moves between 0 and 1, interpreted as 0% to 100% of population.

-- These Code snippets show a stepwise development of features within the oop modeling process
+- Dynamic Programming: these Code snippets show a stepwise development of features within the oop modeling process
 - Basic conception class "human", "city" and methods "walk" and "update"
 ```python
 class Human: